Block- and Text-Based Code

 Great interface, flexible publishing options make game-making a snap

-Bottom line: Engaging interface and tutorials will empower budding game designers, but the price tag could be a deal-breaker for tight school budgets.
+Bottom Line: This engaging platform will empower budding game designers, but the price tag could be a deal-breaker for tight school budgets.

 Text-Based Code